 In addition to the Graduate School materials, the Department of Political Science requires a personal statement, writing sample, and three letters of recommendation and requests the test scores from the verbal and quantitative sections of the Graduate Record examinations.
 The personal statement should indicate that you understand what undertaking a Ph.D. in Political Science involves, that you have relevant preparation for it, and that UCONN’s program will enable you to work effectively toward your aims.
+Applicants who are seeking a PhD in Political Science should apply directly to the PhD Program even if they do not possess a Master’s Degree.
 Your writing sample should be a substantial piece of written work that demonstrates your ability to communicate effectively and to engage in sophisticated critical reasoning with materials and on themes related to the study of politics.
 Your letter writers should be sure that they will be able to submit their recommendations for you by the January 15th deadline and that they can write with considerable detail about your intellectual experience and talent and suitability to a doctoral program.
 There is no form for letters of recommendation, but they should appear on letterhead with complete contact information for the person writing the letter.
 Letter writers will receive an email asking them to upload your letter to the graduate application website.
 Further information about admission to the Ph.D.
-Program can be obtained by contacting the POLS Graduate Program Coordinator, Christine Lounsbury (email@example.com).
+Program can be obtained by contacting the POLS Graduate Program Coordinator, Christine Luberto (firstname.lastname@example.org).

-Most of our students are awarded 75% graduate assistantships upon admission.
-A full-time appointment includes a nine-month stipend of $21,594.89 for beginning graduate students and approximately $25,262.25 for advanced students.
-Tuition is waived for graduate students who are enrolled in 6 credits or more of courses per semester, who maintain a GPA of 3.0 or better, and who are awarded 50% or 75% teaching or graduate assistantships.
-50% and 75% teaching and graduate assistants may purchase health-care coverage that is subsidized by UConn.
-75% assistantships involve fifteen-hours per week of service to the department.
-This service is typically of an instructional nature.
-International applicants are eligible for Graduate Assistantships, yet must demonstrate proficiency in English at the time of the application.
-The submission of TSE scores is strongly recommended for consideration for financial aid.
-Supplemental support is often available for the summer (see below).
+Most of our students are awarded 100% graduate assistantships upon admission.
+A full-time appointment for the 2019-2020 academic year includes a nine-month stipend of $23,836.61 for beginning graduate students and $25,081.68 for students who enter the PhD program with a Master’s.
+Tuition is waived for graduate students who are awarded a 50% or larger graduate assistantships, who are enrolled in 6 credits or more of courses per semester, and who maintain a GPA of 3.0 or better.
+100% assistantships involve twenty-hours per week of service to the department.

 Graduate School Fellowships